Herolapse/Herolapse-studio/README.md

 *   **Time & Date:** Select specific date ranges, hours of the day, or even specific days of the week (e.g., "Mondays to Fridays only").
 *   **Exposure Control (EV100):** Automatically detects the exposure range and lets you filter out photos that are too dark or too bright.
 *   **Quality Control:** Uses Laplacian variance to detect and exclude blurry photos or images affected by heavy fog/haze.
-*   **Visual Preview:** High-performance thumbnail grid with pagination to review your selection before copying.
+*   **Visual Preview:** High-performance thumbnail grid with pagination to review your selection before calling for action.

 ### 2. TimeStamper (Watermark Tool)
 Automate the process of stamping information onto your photos: